 During the construction works, the Council nature strip shall be maintained in a clean and tidy state at all times and shall be suitably repaired and/or replaced in accordance with Council Specifications at the completion of construction works, and

-Access to the site shall be restricted to no more than two 3m driveways.
+Access to the site shall be restricted to the existing 10m car park driveways (at the end of Jasmine Street) and a temporary 15m construction driveway on Myrtle Street..
 Council’s footpath shall be protected at all times.
 Within the site, provision of a minimum of 100mm coarse crushed rock is to be provided for a minimum length of two metres to remove mud from the tyres of construction vehicles, and

 An All-Weather Drive System or a vehicle wheel wash, cattle grid, wheel shaker or other appropriate device, shall be installed prior to commencement of any site works or activities, to prevent mud and dirt leaving the site and being deposited on the street.
 Vehicular access is to be controlled so as to prevent tracking of sediment onto adjoining roadways, particularly during wet weather or when the site is muddy.
 Where any sediment is deposited on roadways it is to be removed by means other than washing and disposed of appropriately.